-Sjogren's Syndrome(Primary Sjogren's Syndrome; Secondary Sjogren's Syndrome)Pronounced: show-GRENS
+Sjogren Syndrome(Primary Sjogren Syndrome; Secondary Sjogren Syndrome)Pronounced: show-GRENS

 by

-Editorial Staff and Contributors DefinitionSjogren's syndrome is an inflammatory disease.
+Editorial Staff and Contributors DefinitionSjogren syndrome is an inflammatory disease.
 The immune system destroys cells in exocrine glands.
-It occurs most often the tear and salivary glands.
+It occurs most often in the tear and salivary glands.
 It is a lifelong condition.
-There are two types:
+There are 2 types:

-CausesThe causes of Sjogren's are unknown.
+CausesThe causes of Sjogren are unknown.
 Contributing factors may include:

 In some cases, other parts of the body are affected as well.
 These include: